bazelbuild/bazel/site/versions/master/docs/tutorial/backend-server.md

 You can also deploy the application to the live App Engine serving environment on Google Cloud Platform.
-For this scenario, you must first create a new Cloud Platform project and App Engine application using the Cloud Platform Console.
+For this scenario, you must first create a new Cloud Platform project and App Engine application using the Google Cloud Platform Console.
 Follow [this link](https://console.cloud.google.com/projectselector/appengine/create?lang=java&st=true)
 to perform these actions.